 Women with hands on her head with pipeline anxiety graphics

-A difficult reality about the current market is it hits pretty much every revenue department.
-Between layoffs, budget cuts, and aggressive goals that are harder and harder to reach, there are many things to be worried about.
+The current market is hitting every revenue department—sales, marketing, and customer success alike.
+Between layoffs, budget cuts, and aggressive goals that are harder and harder to reach, revenue teams face many concerns.

-But pipeline anxiety isn’t anything new.
+Pipeline anxiety has existed for years.
 Take this post from Frida Ahrenby, CMO at GetAccept, for example:

 Screenshot of Frida Ahrenby, CMO of GetAccept on pipeline anxiety

-Revenue leaders have dealt with pipeline anxiety for a long time.
-And sales and marketing teams are all too familiar with setting stretch goals.
+Revenue leaders have dealt with pipeline anxiety for years.
+Sales and marketing teams know stretch goals well.

-But the difference here is the goals many of us set for our teams in January 2022 aren’t just stretch goals anymore.
-They’re impossible-to-reach goals in some cases.
-And that’s what makes pipeline anxiety a debilitating feeling for revenue teams right now.
+The difference here is the goals many of us set for our teams in January 2022 have become impossible to reach in some cases.
+They're impossible-to-reach goals in some cases.
+That's what makes pipeline anxiety so acute right now—it's not just pressure, it's a gap between targets and reality.

 Leaders must keep revenue goals in perspective